Acupuncture

 Recently, science has determined that human beings are complex bioelectric systems.
 This understanding has been the foundation of acupuncture practice for several thousand years.

 Energy circulates throughout the body along well-defined pathways.
 Points on the skin along these pathways are energetically connected to specific organs, body structures, and systems.
 If this energy circulation is disrupted, optimum function is affected and this results in pain or illness.
-Acupuncture points are stimulated to balance the circulation of energy, which influence the health of the entire being.
+By inserting needles and applying heat or electrical stimulation at very precise acupuncture points, acupuncture treatment balances the circulation of energy and encourages the body to promote natural healing and to improve functioning.

 Type Of Treatment